ISC's Software Support Policy and Version Numbering

 Supported Preview (also known as "Subscription," marked -S)

 Releases marked with a -S are part of ISC’s Supported Preview edition.
 These releases provide a deployable, supported vehicle for our support customers to receive early access to new features in development.
 The -S edition is created for and available to ISC paid support subscribers, and may also be offered to community developers for testing and feedback.
-The -S edition includes select unreleased software (new features and other changes) that ISC judges to be stable enough for production use.
+The -S edition includes select unreleased software that ISC judges to be stable enough for production use.
 Features in the -S version may still be in development and may be changed or even removed by the time of the public release.

-The -S edition releases are usually based on an ESV branch, and are actively maintained and patched in case of security vulnerabilities, just as our regular public releases are.
+The -S edition releases are based on an ESV branch, and are actively maintained and patched in case of security vulnerabilities, just as our regular public releases are.
 The -S edition is offered under the same license terms as the open source BIND 9, but redistribution is constrained by the support agreement between ISC and the support subscriber.

 The -S support plan is different from regular releases:

 - When we put out a new maintenance release, we do a corresponding -S1 that normally includes all the bug fixes in the maintenance release, and is normally a superset of the code in the corresponding maintenance version.

 - If we have to do a security patch (-P), we do a corresponding -S for the -S edition.
-For example, if we were issuing a 9.9.8-P1, and the current release of the S edition was 9.9.8-S1, the corresponding security release for the -S edition would be numbered 9.9.8-S2.
+For example, if we were issuing a 9.16.8-P1, and the current release of the S edition was 9.16.8-S1, the corresponding security release for the -S edition would be numbered 9.16.8-S2.

 - We add changes (new features) to the -S edition between maintenance releases that we do not add to a maintenance release of the public edition.